Should I Share this Translation? Evaluating Quality Feedback for User Reliance on Machine Translation: Analysis

 \subsection{Shareable vs. Non-shareable MT}

-As shown in Figure~\ref{fig:per_shareability}, participants consistently achieve significantly higher decision accuracy (\textit{p} < 0.01 for error highlights; \textit{p} < 0.001 for others) and \textsc{CWA} scores (\textit{p} < 0.001) on shareable examples than on non-shareable ones, except in the LLM explanation group.
-This suggests that participants make more accurate and appropriate decisions when evaluating good translations than problematic ones, indicating that helping users reliably identify critical MT errors remains a challenge.
+As shown in Figure~\ref{fig:per_shareability}, treatment condition participants consistently achieve significantly higher decision accuracy (\textit{p} < 0.01 for error highlights; \textit{p} < 0.001 for others) and \textsc{CWA} scores (\textit{p} < 0.001) on shareable examples than on non-shareable ones.
+One exception is the LLM explanation group, where the differences are statistically not significant.
+This suggests that participants generally make more accurate and appropriate decisions when evaluating good translations than problematic ones, indicating that helping users reliably identify critical MT errors remains a challenge.